steviegt6/nucleus/README.md

 ### Developers

-To develop nucleus, all you must do is obtain a copy of the source code by cloning the repository, inject the polyfills, pack the app into a `.asar` file, and replace Discord's existing one.
+To develop `nucleus`, all you must do is obtain a copy of the source code by cloning the repository, inject the polyfills, pack the app into a `.asar` file, and replace Discord's existing one.
 This may be condensed down into several simple commands:

 ```sh
 # clone the repo